Mcadams44/Code-challenge-2/README.md

 This project is a simple Event Guest List Manager built using JavaScript to manipulate the DOM.
 It allows users to dynamically add, update, and remove guest names from a list without refreshing the browser.

-## Overview

-In this code challenge, you'll practice the following JavaScript and front-end development skills:

-- Handling forms and user input
-- Dynamically updating the page using JavaScript
-- DOM manipulation and event handling
-- Basic conditional logic and state control

 ## Code Structure

 Your code should be organized in the following structure: